greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/data_types.md

 The *anytable* type is only permitted in functions implemented in the C or C++ languages.
 The body of the function can access the table using the Greenplum Database Server Programming Interface \(SPI\) or the Greenplum Partner Connector \(GPPC\) API.

-The *anytable* type is used in some user-defined functions in the Pivotal GPText API.
+The *anytable* type is used in some user-defined functions in the VMware Tanzu Greenplum Text API.
 The following GPText example uses the `TABLE` function with the `SCATTER BY` clause in the GPText function `gptext.index()` to populate the index `mydb.mytest.articles` with data from the messages table:

 ```
 SELECT * FROM gptext.index(TABLE(SELECT * FROM mytest.messages